pandmi/clustericus/README.md

 # output

-The result of script execution are three CSV files saved in the same folder as the notebook file:
+The result of script execution are three CSV files saved in the same folder as the notebook file.

-Also in the notebook, all outputs showing the process of the analysis and mid results with visualizations will be displayed.
+Also in the executed notebook willbe displayed code outputs showing the process of the analysis and mid results with visualizations.
-For confidential reasons, most of the code output was blurred or removed.
+For confidential reasons code outputs was removed from attached file.

 # results implementation